bigbluebutton/bigbluebutton.github.io/index.md

 Next, depending on whether you are a developer or administrator, we recommend:

   1. [Install](/install/install.html) BigBlueButton your server (Ubuntu 14.04 64-bit).
-  1. Use an existing [integration](http://bigbluebutton.org/open-source-integrations/) or, if your a developer, to integrate with your system see the [API](/dev/api.html).
+  1. Use an existing [integration](http://bigbluebutton.org/open-source-integrations/) or, if you're a developer, integrate with your system using the [API](/dev/api.html).
   1. [Setup](/dev/setup.html) a development environment to modify and extend BigBlueButton itself.

 Want to give feedback?
 Join one of the above lists and share your thoughts.
 Want to help our project grow?
 Spread the word (blog, tweet, upload a video to YouTube, etc.) about the project.
-BigBlueButton is a global community.
-And, With the help of our community, BigBlueButton is [localized](/dev/localization.html) into over 35 languages and used to help teach students around the world.
+BigBlueButton is a global community and with the help of our community BigBlueButton is [localized](/dev/localization.html) into over 35 languages and used to help teach students around the world.

 ## Latest version